 - Ask by phone, e-mail, text, or social media for verification of personal and/or banking information saying that information is needed to receive or speed up your economic impact payment.

 - Suggest that they can get your economic impact payment faster by working on your behalf.
 This scam could be conducted by social media or even in person.

 - Mail you a bogus check, perhaps in an odd amount, then tell you to call a number or verify information online in order to cash it.

-Please use extra caution and have heightened awareness of scams and fraudulent activity.
-Discovery FCU will never ask you for your personal account information via an unsolicited text message, e-mail or telephone call.
+Please use extra caution and have a heightened awareness of scams and fraudulent activity.
+Discovery FCU will never ask you for your personal account information via an unsolicited text message, e-mail, or telephone call.
 We also remind you to never give anyone, for any reason, your online banking login credentials.